YashaswiniR4/Tnsf_core_java/README.md

-The purpose of this repository is to maintain my Java learning journey, practice programming concepts, complete TNSIF assignments, and track my progress throughout the technical training.
+The purpose of this repository is to maintain my Java learning journey, practice programming concepts, complete TNSIF assignments, and track my progress throughout the technical training..

 ## Author